Clinical Services, Fees & Insurance

 Does Live Oak offer a sliding scale (reduced fees)?

 Yes.
-However, services are available on limited availability.
-Each psychotherapist and postgraduate fellow on our staff reserves a portion of their caseload specifically for individuals who require a sliding scale, or reduced fee.
-In addition, services provided by graduate level interns currently receiving their master’s degrees are offered at a standard reduced rate.
+Our Sliding Scale services are available on a limited basis.
+Each psychotherapist in our community holds a portion of their caseload specifically for individuals who require a sliding scale, or reduced fee.

 If you are interested in learning more about our sliding scale, we encourage you to reach out to our Intake Team through the online intake form to inquire about current availability.